Examples for giving negative feedback to your manager

 According to Fisher, things that hurt and slow down negotiation include:

 • Listening only to rebut the other party’s statements.
-Be patient and try to really understand the other person’s point of view.
+Be patient and try to understand the other person’s point of view.
 Even if you disagree, save it for after you’ve heard everything they have to say.

-Basically, the story goes that both countries were so entrenched in their views that neither was willing to compromise.
+The story goes that both countries were so entrenched in their views that neither was willing to compromise.
 That’s when they decided to try something new: listen to the other party’s priorities and repeat them back to ensure clarity.
-Apparently it worked.
-Once the statesmen proved they were truly listening to each other, something broke down that made negotiation possible.

 Clarifying questions start with phrases like: